 The Airport regularly participates in meetings held by community organizations, aviation groups, and other entities.

-To facilitate its regular meeting schedule, the Airport publishes a monthly Update to the Community distributed via GovDelivery.
+To facilitate its regular meeting schedule, the Airport publishes a monthly Airport Update distributed via GovDelivery.
 This document shares information about Airport news, events, and noteworthy operations activity.
-The public can view the monthly Update to the Community on the Airport’s website (http://www.dot.state.ak.us/anc/about/community.shtml) or sign up for GovDelivery to receive the monthly updates.
+The public can view the monthly Airport Update on the Airport’s website, www.anchorageairport.com, or sign up for GovDelivery to receive the monthly updates.

-The Airport will communicate with the following organizations using these guidelines:

 Sand Lake, Spenard and Turnagain Community Councils

 A representative of the Airport will attend monthly meetings of the Sand Lake, Spenard, and Turnagain community councils as these communities are directly adjacent to the Airport.

-The Airport will:
+Airport responsibilities include:

-Send monthly Update to the Community reasonably in advance of the Council’s meeting and post an update on the Airport’s main webpage that will include a list of all public lease applications on Airport property
+Send the monthly Airport Update reasonably in advance of the Council’s meeting and post an update on the Airport’s main webpage that will include a list of all land lease applications that were public noticed in the prior month

 Provide Airport-sponsored project updates as requested by the Community Councils or as desired by the Airport